Recruiting Guidelines and Expectations for Students and Employers

 In support of Duke Sustainability, employers should refrain from bringing large quantities of giveaway items to distribute to students attending their student engagement events, office hours or other recruiting events.
 This includes logo merchandise and company products and applies to any employer conducting school-facilitated recruiting on the Duke campus or at a nearby location.
 As an alternative, a company may bring a few products to display or conduct a raffle-style giveaway for a few attendees.

 We recognize many recruiters view these giveaways as visible ways to demonstrate commitment to Duke recruiting and to showcase the company and its products.
 Yet packaging, shipping, and distribution – which are necessary to make the giveaways possible – consume natural resources and create waste when extra products are left after the event.
-You will be responsible to take any remaining giveaways with you when you depart campus.
-The Career Center will not be responsible for distributing remaining items.
+Sustainable Duke has created a SWAG at Duke guide if you want to learn more.

 Inclement Weather Policy